David Damrosch: Personal life

 Damrosch comes from a prominent American family of musicians and artists.
 His great-great-grandfather was the conductor Leopold Damrosch, while his great-grandfather Frank Damrosch founded the precursor to Juilliard.
 A great-aunt was the artist Helen Damrosch Tee-Van, who had a major influence on him.
 His elder brother is the literary historian and biographer Leo Damrosch.

 In 1974 Damrosch married Lori Fisler Damrosch, the Hamilton Fish Professor of International Law and Diplomacy at Columbia Law School, whom he met in college.
 They have three children.

 In Comparing the Literatures, Damrosch writes:

-My own perspective is that of someone raised and teaching in the United States, though also with a strong awareness of German Jewish immigrant roots, and with parents who vividly recalled their early days in the Philippines, where they met.
+My own perspective is that of someone raised and teaching in the United States, though also with an awareness of German Jewish immigrant roots, and with parents who recalled their early days in the Philippines, where they met.
 I am a liberal humanist by outlook, struggling as many of us are to make sense of an increasingly illiberal world.